Skip to Content

 Massey’s communication programmes are only the seventh outside of the US to be recognised by the Accrediting Council on Education in Journalism and Mass Communication (ACEJMC).

-The honours programme for full-time students is one intensive year of study - a bit like an ‘academic bootcamp’!
-It doesn’t just build upon your undergraduate study, but extends you into new areas such as presenting to industry, grounded research and building industry relationships.
-The theory takes you into more depth and the expectations from your lecturers and supervisors will be high as you learn how to undertake high-level academic research.
+The honours programme for full-time students involves one intensive year of study - a bit like an 'academic bootcamp'!
+You can also study part-time over two years, enabling you to balance study with work.
+The honours programme doesn’t just build upon your undergraduate study, but extends you into new areas such as presenting to industry, undertaking grounded research and building industry relationships.
+The expectations from your lecturers and supervisors will be high as you learn how to undertake high-level academic research.

 The communication and media programme at Massey University has been ranked in the world’s top 150.
 Our lecturers come from both academic and industry backgrounds, giving you the best of both worlds.

-We have the longest-running communication programme in New Zealand, the largest numbers of students in any university communication programme and the most options of areas of communication-related study.
+We have the longest-running communication programme in New Zealand, the largest number of students in any university communication programme and the most options for areas of communication-related study.
 Massey University’s graduates have a long-standing reputation for excellence in both theory and practice.